Adell’s 3 RBIs in season debut help Angels beat Rangers 11-3

 Andy Ibañez homered for the last-place Rangers, who missed a chance to match their season high with a fourth consecutive victory.
 His fourth homer came after Adolis García, their rookie All-Star center fielder, led off the sixth with a double.

-García got his second outfield assist of the night when he grabbed the ball after Marsh’s double bounced off the wall, then threw a strike to second baseman Ibañez for the relay home to nab Iglesias.
+García got his second outfield assist of the night when he grabbed the ball after Marsh’s double bounced off the wall, then threw a strike to second baseman Ibañez for an impressive relay home to nab Iglesias.

+Rangers manager Chris Woodward said Ibañez has been the team’s most consistent player, both on offense and defense.

+“It was a really good relay.
+He’s been making all the plays over at second,” Woodward said.
+“But his at-bats are honestly our best at-bats out of everybody.
+So it’s been fun to watch.”

 RANGERS ROOKIE RUN